 Under Czech law, SONS is responsible for supervising the safe operation of nuclear power plants.
-SONS supervises regulatory compliance, and reviews the operation of nuclear facilities, the quality of selected activities, repair and maintenance, and personnel training.
-SONS representatives (local inspectors) are permanently on site at both the Dukovany and Temelín nuclear power plants to monitor their performance and compliance with safety standards and operating procedures, and to make sure that any improvements made are appropriate.
-The safe operation of the Dukovany and Temelín nuclear power plants is governed by documented requirements, approved by SONS (for example, the Technical Specifications, Radioactive Effluent and Emission Monitoring Programs).
+SONS supervises regulatory compliance and the operation of nuclear facilities, the quality of selected activities, maintenance and personnel training.
+SONS representatives (local inspectors) are permanently on site at both Dukovany and Temelín nuclear power plants to monitor their performance and compliance with safety standards and operating procedures, and to make sure that any modifications are being performed in an appropriate manner.
+The safe operation of Dukovany and Temelín nuclear power plants is governed by documented requirements, approved by SONS.
 It is the responsibility of each plant to comply with regulations and requirements set out in the approved documentation.
-SONS carries out supervision by inspections.

-Since their initial operation, the Dukovany and Temelin nuclear power plants have, under the supervision of SONS, been continuously monitoring the levels of radiation in the immediate vicinity of the plants.
-To date, the results of the monitoring in the ventilation outlets and in the drains of the plants have indicated that radiation levels remain considerably below statutory limits.
+Since their commissioning Dukovany and Temelín nuclear power plants have been continuously monitoring the levels of radiation in the immediate vicinity of the plants under the supervision of SONS.
+To date, the results of the monitoring in the ventilation outlets and in the drains of the plants have indicated that radiation levels remain considerably below regulatory limits.